stefanwalther/qliksense-extension-tutorial/docs/09-Loading-Resources.md

 Using requireJS and the `text!` prefix in the `define` statement of your visualization extension can be used to inject the content into the header of the current document:

-In Qlik Sense the requireJS [plugin for loading text resources](https://github.com/requirejs/text) is included, which we can use to load a specifc CSS file:
+In Qlik Sense the requireJS [plugin for loading text resources](https://github.com/requirejs/text) is included, which we can use to load a specific CSS file:

 Let's assume we have the following file structure: